seangarn32/2022-2023-PQC-Accelerator/2022-2023-PQC-Accelerator/PQC_High_Speed/sim/README.txt

 1.)
 Run top_lvl_wave.do to display signals
 2.) if simulating a singular element run either PE_i.do, PE_n.do 3.) if simulating whole pe_chain run PE_chain_new.do

+* Data Shift IN:
+1.)
+Run top_lvl_wave.do to display signals
+2.)
+For simulation use dsin.do

+* Data Shift OUT:
+1.)
+Run top_lvl_wave.do to display signals
+2.)
+For simulation use dso.do